btravsdev/btravsdev/README.md

 # Howdy, I’m Brian Travers

-Chicago-based full-stack developer, former graphic designer, and agency veteran with 10+ years of experience building websites and all things digital.
-I'm currently looking for a full-time developer role with an agency or in-house product team, either remotely or in Chicago.
+I’m a Chicago-based front-end engineer with a background in graphic design and 10+ years of agency experience building modern, CMS-driven web applications.

-## Skills
+## Approach

-- I build big websites and small landing pages alike with a purposeful mix of hand-written and AI-generated code.
+- I build modern web applications with a thoughtful combination of hand-written and AI-assisted code, focusing on scalable architecture, reusable components, and maintainable front-end systems.
-- Paramount to my process is creating accessible, well-documented and maintainable code.
-- I have a historical knowledge and updated expertise in programming HTML email and display ad development.
-- My most valuable skill is my curiosity and passion for problem solving, adding value beyond the ‘dev team’.
-Over the past few years, I’ve worked on data visualization, dashboards, 360-degree virtual tours, Snapchat games, Facebook video ads, broadcast commercials, in-stadium jumbotron video, custom MIDI audio tracks, website analytics reports among many others.

-The foundation of my skills are below:

-**Core:**
-HTML, CSS, SCSS, JavaScript, SVG

-**Frameworks:**
-Vue, Nuxt, React, Next.js, Astro

-**Animation & Motion:**
-GSAP, CSS animation, After Effects

-**CMS:**
-WordPress, PHP (and Laravel), Squarespace, BigCommerce

-**Tools:**
-Git, Figma, Cursor AI, Claude Code, Adobe Creative Suite

-**Back-end:**
-REST APIs, API Integration, Cloudflare, Netlify
+- I enjoy owning products beyond launch—evolving CMS platforms, integrating APIs, improving publishing workflows, and partnering with designers, marketers, and stakeholders to continually improve the user experience.

+**I'm currently looking for a full-time front-end developer role**, open to both agency and in-house/product teams.
+Remote or Chicago-based.

 ## Selected Work

-Some notable clients I've worked with include Volkswagen, the Baltimore Orioles, Endeavor Health (NorthShore HealthSystem), Kawasaki Engines USA, Monumental Sports, A to Z Wineworks and Greater Chicago Food Depository.
-Here are a few examples of more work:
+Some notable clients I've worked with include Volkswagen, Endeavor Health (NorthShore HealthSystem), Kawasaki Engines USA, Baltimore Orioles, and A to Z Wineworks.
+Below are a few projects that highlight my approach to front-end engineering, CMS architecture, and interactive development.

 ### [Notorious111](https://notorious111.com/)

-Built the agency’s website using Vue, Nuxt, and GSAP, including its animation and interactive experiences.
+Rather than treating the agency website as a marketing piece, I saw it as an opportunity to showcase modern front-end techniques.
+Built with Vue, Nuxt, and GSAP, the site combines thoughtful animation, performance, and responsive interactions while reflecting the agency's creative identity.

 ### [Engel & Völkers Americas](https://www.evrealestate.com/)

-Contributed to the front-end development of a large-scale, international Next.js website as part of a multidisciplinary team, while also integrating multiple back-end APIs to support dynamic content and functionality.
+Contributed significant front-end development to this large-scale Next.js application, collaborating with designers, developers, and back-end engineers to integrate complex API data with a Contentful CMS.
+Owned several key components and helped maintain the platform through ongoing enhancements and production support.

 ### [Kawasaki Engines USA](https://kawasakienginesusa.com/)

-Helped bring this Next.js website to launch as part of the development team.
-I’ve since served as its primary developer for maintenance and upgrades.
+Helped build and launch the Next.js and Sanity CMS platform before transitioning into the role of technical lead.
+Since launch, I've overseen the site's continued evolution through feature development, CMS enhancements, API integrations, A/B testing, bug fixes, and long-term maintenance.
+It's been especially rewarding to own and improve the platform over multiple years rather than simply launching it.

-For more work examples, see my pinned repos, [https://btravs.com/experiments](btravs.com/experiments), or [https://codepen.io/btravs](codepen.io/btravs) for recent tinkering.
+See my pinned repos, [https://btravs.com/experiments](btravs.com/experiments), or [https://codepen.io/btravs](codepen.io/btravs) for recent tinkering.

 ## Experience

-**Developer — Notorious111 (previously HZ)**
+### **Developer — Notorious111**
 August 2022–July 2026

-Working individually and on teams of developers using agile methods.
-Frequent collaboration with strategists, account teams, copywriters and designers.
+Built and maintained CMS-driven web applications for enterprise and consumer brands using modern front-end frameworks.
+Collaborated across strategy, design, and development teams while owning complex features, API integrations, and long-term platform improvements.

-**Web Developer, Senior Developer — 88 Brand Partners**
+### **Web Developer, Senior Developer — 88 Brand Partners**
 May 2014–August 2022

-On a small team of developers at a lean but robust boutique agency.
-Also doubled as the in-house motion graphics lead.
+Built responsive marketing websites, interactive experiences, and custom digital applications while helping establish front-end architecture and serving as the agency's motion graphics lead.

-**Graphic Designer — Promotional Product Partners**
+### **Graphic Designer — Promotional Product Partners**
 September 2005–May 2014

-Responsible for all tasks of the art department.
-Evolved with the company to grow digital presence and sparked interest in development.
+Led the company's graphic's department while expanding its digital presence through website development and online marketing.
+This role sparked a transition from graphic design into front-end development and laid the foundation for a career focused on building digital products.

+## Skills

+**Core**
+HTML • CSS/SCSS • JavaScript • TypeScript • SVG

+**Frameworks**
+React • Next.js • Vue • Nuxt • Astro

+**CMS**
+Sanity • Contentful • WordPress • PHP / Laravel • Squarespace

+**Tools**
+Git • Figma • Cursor • Claude Code

+**Additional Skills**
+HTML Email Development • Display Advertising • Motion Graphics • After Effects • Adobe Illustrator

 ## Education